HTMA-Net: Towards Multiplication-Avoiding Neural Networks via Hadamard Transform and In-Memory Computing: Methodology

 An inverse 2D WHT maps back to the spatial domain, followed by cropping and residual addition.
 This parameterization turns the HT layer into a learnable spectral convolution, not merely a fixed transform, consistent with the Hadamard–convolutional formulations in \cite{pan2023hybrid}.

-Within this Hadamard Transform layer, the $1{\times}1$ channel-mixing projections (Eq.~\ref{eq:conv}) are implemented using the multiplication-avoiding operator of MF-Net (Eq.~\ref{eq:mfnet-scalar}), thus reducing multiplications in the transform domain.
+Within this Hadamard Transform layer, the $1{\times}1$ channel-mixing projections (Eq.~\ref{eq:conv}) are implemented using the multiplication -avoiding operator of MF-Net (Eq.~\ref{eq:mfnet-scalar}), thus reducing multiplications in the transform domain.
 This replacement strategy ensures compatibility with the ResNet design while enabling a significant reduction in MAC operations.

+As a direction for future work, we plan to explore reduced or partial WHT variants, as illustrated in Fig.~\ref{fig:RWHT}, which may further decrease arithmetic complexity within the transform stage while maintaining performance.